florentpoujol/Daneel/readme.md

     GameObject.GetChild(gameObject, name[, recursive]) : Argument 'name' is of type 'boolean' with value 'false' instead of 'string'.

+### Daneel's types

+The function '''Daneel.Debug.GetType(object)''' is an extension of ''type()'' and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel :

+* GameObject
+* ModelRenderer, MapRenderer, Camera, Transform
+* Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document
+* Ray, RayastHit, Vector3, Plane, Quaternion
+* GUILabel

 ### Stack Trace

-When an error is triggered, Daneel print a Stack Trace in the Runtime Report.
+When an error is triggered by '''Danel.Debug.PrintError(errorMessage)''', Daneel print a Stack Trace in the Runtime Report.
-The Stack Trace nicely shows of the histoy of function calls whithin the framework and display values recieved as argument as well as returned values.
+The Stack Trace nicely shows the histoy of function calls whithin the framework and display values recieved as argument as well as returned values.

 ## Mass-setting on gameObjects and components